Generator Covers and Tents: What’s Safe, What’s Dangerous, and Why

 Portable generators produce significant heat, exhaust gases, and vibration during operation.
 Any cover used while the generator is running must allow unrestricted airflow around the engine and alternator while preventing water from entering electrical components and connection points.

-Critical Safety Rule: A running generator must never be enclosed on all sides.
+Critical safety rule: A running generator must never be enclosed on all sides.
 If exhaust or heat cannot freely escape, the setup is unsafe.

 Carbon Monoxide Risk Does Not Decrease With a Cover

-Carbon monoxide (CO) is colorless and odorless.
+Carbon monoxide is colorless and odorless.
 Even short exposure can be deadly.
 A cover does not reduce exhaust output — it only blocks precipitation.

 Safe Generator Covers vs. Dangerous Improvised Solutions